Peanut Butter Rice Krispie Balls

 - In a large bowl, measure out the butter and peanut butter.
 Microwave in 30-second intervals until completely melted and smooth; should take about 1 1/2 minutes.

-- Stir in powdered sugar and rice Krispies and gently incorporate until fully mixed together.
+- Stir in powdered sugar and Rice Krispies.
+Gently incorporate until fully mixed together.

 - While peanut butter balls are freezing, melt chocolate and vegetable oil together in a small microwave-safe bowl.
 Microwave in 30-second intervals until completely melted and smooth.